terrier-org/pyterrier/docs/experiments.rst

 Running Experiments
 -------------------

-PyTerrier aims to make it easy to conduct an information retrieval experiment, namely in running a transformer pipeline over a set of queries, and evaluating the outcome using standard information retrieval metrics (as calculated by the `pytrec_eval <https://github.com/cvangysel/pytrec_eval>`_ tool.
+PyTerrier aims to make it easy to conduct an information retrieval experiment, namely, to run a transformer pipeline over a set of queries, and evaluating the outcome using standard information retrieval evaluation metrics based on known relevant documents (obtained from a set relevance assessments, also known as *qrels*).
+The evaluation metrics are calculated by the `pytrec_eval <https://github.com/cvangysel/pytrec_eval>`_ library, a Python wrapper around the widely-used `trec_eval evaluation tool <https://github.com/usnistgov/trec_eval>`_.

 The main way to achieve this is using `pt.Experiment()`.